dracito/nocobase-docs-fr/docs/fr-FR/api/auth/auth-manager.md

 - **Authenticator**: An authenticator is a database-stored entity linked to a configuration record for a specific authentication type (`AuthType`).
 Multiple authenticators can exist for one authentication type, each offering diffrent authentications.
 - **Authenticator name**: Unique identifier for an authenticator, used to determine the current authentication employed by the current request.

-## Class Methods
+## Méthodes de classe

 ### `constructor()`

-Constructor, creates an instance of `AuthManager`.
+Constructeur, crée une instance de `AuthManager`.

 #### Signature